faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

 1. The pattern of conception of Joseph's children with Emma suggests his ability to control impregnation generally.

-    Joseph had eight children with Emma.
+    Joseph had nine children with Emma (8 pregnancies resulting in births).
 D. Michael Quinn points out [in Early Mormonism and the Magic World View](https://preview.redd.it/bx53sy00kvj61.png?width=691&format=png&auto=webp&s=85422f8a32fe86b55d2415b594cb51dca440d25c) that "all of Smith's children were conceived in either February or September" corresponding to what Quinn suggests was a belief that in these months sexual generation was governed by Smith's ruling planet Jupiter.[^disputed_by_blake_ostler]

-    His apparent ability to control the month of conception for all eight children with his first wife Emma suggests that he was capable of controlling impregnation generally.[^temporal_pregnancy]
+    His apparent ability to control the month of conception for all eight conceptions with his first wife Emma suggests that he was capable of controlling impregnation generally.[^temporal_pregnancy]

 1. Joseph was likely not having much sex with his plural wives in comparison to Emma.